deity-io/falcon-platform-docs/versioned_docs/version-2/platform/client/theming/icons.md

 sidebar_label: Site Icons
 ---

-Falcon Client comes with an Icon component `@deity/falcon-ui`.
+DEITY PWA Frontend comes with an Icon component `@deity/falcon-ui`.
 This component expects you to have icons set in your theme.

 **`client/src/styling/theme.js`**
 ```js